pablobernabeu/rscopus_plus/README.md

 - `scopus_search_additional_DOIs` searches for additional DOIs.

-- `scopus_comparison` compares counts of publications on various topics during a certain period.
+- `scopus_comparison` compares counts of publications on various topics throughout a certain period.
+The comparison terms are shown in the legend and in the lines, and they all include the reference query.

 - `plot_scopus_comparison` draws a line plot with the output from `scopus_comparison`.